BossaNostra/explo/README.md

 # Project Title: Explo

 This package was created as part of a group project @Explore Data Science Academy 2020.
-The module `explo_app` contains python functions for exploratory data analysis.
+The module `explo_app` located in the explo folder contains python functions for exploratory data analysis.
 The doc strings in explo_app can be checked for more detail on each specific function.

 ## Getting Started